 Aging is a privilege that we’re appreciating more and more as a society.
-Not only does aging bring experience and wisdom, it also brings freedom.
-Retirement, supportive living communities that eliminate the burden of homeownership and the personal finances to travel and enjoy your life are all a part of aging.
+Not only does aging bring experience and wisdom, but it also brings freedom.
+Retirement, supportive living communities that eliminate the burden of homeownership, and the personal finances to travel and enjoy your life are all a part of aging.

 Successful aging helps make all of that possible, keeping you healthy and active.
 But successful aging is easier said than done.
 What is it, exactly, and how can you do it?
-This article will dive into successful aging, the research behind it and how you can put it into practice in your own life.
+This article will dive into successful aging, the research behind it, and how you can put it into practice in your own life.

 What is Successful Aging?

-Successful aging is the process of growing older while maintaining physical health, cognitive abilities and strong social relationships.
+Successful aging is the process of growing older while maintaining physical health, cognitive abilities, and strong social relationships.

 Life expectancy has increased in part because middle age and older adults are taking better care of themselves which, along with advancements in medicine, has contributed to longer lives.
 But these changes alone don’t mean one will age successfully.
 Aging successfully is about more than just living longer, which is the general premise behind successful aging theories.